Can chickens eat vegetables? Here are the best and worst for your flock.

 Can chickens eat carrots?

-They're also high in water content, so very useful for keeping chickens hydrated in the summer months.
+• A high water content, useful for keeping chickens hydrated, particularly in the hot summer months.

 How to feed carrots to chickens.